gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 Each key from the `configMap` is changed into a file and stored in the mount path.
 By default:

 - All keys are included.
-- The `configMap` key is used as the file name.
+- The `configMap` key is used as the filename.
 - The value is stored in the file contents.

 To change the default key and value storage, use the `items` option .
 If you use the `items` option, **only specified keys**